davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

 BM.Standard2.52: 12 hours
 Which one should you pick?

-- Which OCI storage options are supported for direct HDFS use in Hadoop?
+- Which two storages options are supported directly for direct HDFS use in Hadoop?
     - [ ] Object Storage
     - [x] Block Volume
     - [x] DenseIO NVMe